Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Visual and Performing Arts

-The Visual and Performing Arts Department is comprised of the disciplines of Art, Architecture, Photography, Speech, Theater, Music and Dance.
+The Visual and Performing Arts Department is comprised of the disciplines of Art, Architecture, Dance, Music, Photography, Speech, and Theater.

 The Wright College Wellness Center provides mental health and other social services to support your personal well-being and academic success.

-The Workforce Investment Act (WIA) is a federal law which provides training for people who are out of work, and who need training to change career paths or whose skills need improving in order to obtain a new job.
+The Workforce Innovation and Opportunities Act (WIOA) formerly Workforce Investment Act (WIA) is a federal law which provides training for people who are out of work, low-income and need training to change career paths.

 Wright in Your Corner